Under Testing – Official Launch Coming Soon

 What you get with Rural Insurance

-Minimises disruption impact through add-ons like Business Interruption and Increased Cost of Working.
+Minimises income disruption impact through add-ons like Income Protection and Increased Cost of Cultivation.

-Supports requirements from banks, enterprise clients, and international trade partners.
+Supports requirements from banks, government schemes, buyers, and certification authorities.

 Why RiskBirbal Makes it Better